childrensdatanetwork/PRM-birth-cohort/README.md

 Following the steps below can guide you through cross validation of the CA PRM birth model using your birth records and CPS records.

-### Step 1: Birth data prep
+### Step 1: Birth data preparation
-Prepare birth data by constructing those variables below.
+Prepare birth data by constructing the variables below.

 | Variable Name | Description                                | Original Model Coding                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 | ------------- | ------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |